Francislin123/vr-desafio/README.md

 - Hibernate Core 5.2.17.Final
 - H2 Data Base

-### To run the application just follow the steps below.
+### To run the application just follow the steps below

 - 1 - Enter the folder where the project jar is
 - 2 - Execute the following command by cmd